 As of December 31, 2023, we had working capital (defined as total current assets less total current liabilities) of \$389.8 million and cash and cash equivalents of \$442.6 million.
 In February 2024, we received gross proceeds of \$402.5 million from the offering of our 2.50% Convertible Senior Notes due 2030, or the Notes.
 We expect that our existing cash and cash equivalents with the inclusion of expected revenue for KIMMTRAK will provide sufficient funds to continue to meet our liabilities as they fall due and for at least the next twelve months.
-However, it is possible that our revenue may be lower than our estimates, that our costs will be higher than expected, that our operating plan may change as a result of many factors currently unknown to us, and that we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations or strategic considerations, like we did in February 2024 when we issued the Notes, even if we believe we have sufficient funds for our current or future operating plans.
+However, it is possible that our revenue may be lower than our estimates, that our costs will be higher than expected, that our operating plan may change as a result of many factors currently unknown to us, and that we may need to seek additional funds sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations or license and development agreements.
+In addition, we may seek additional capital due to favorable market conditions or strategic considerations, like we did in February 2024 when we issued the Notes, even if we believe we have sufficient funds for our current or future operating plans.
 Any additional fundraising efforts for us may divert our management from their day-to-day activities, which may adversely affect our ability to develop and commercialize product candidates that we may identify and pursue.
 Moreover, such financing may result in dilution to our shareholders, imposition of debt covenants and repayment obligations, or other restrictions that may affect our business.
 Our future funding requirements will depend on many factors, including, but not limited to: